sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 {% gist https://gist.github.com/sandeepkumar17/25e8ebdff8ff5b22407ee4b7bf401f77 %}

-> One thing to note down here is, The Core layer should not depend on any other Project or Layer.
+> One thing to note down here is that the Core layer should not depend on any other Project or Layer.
 This is very important while working with Clean Architecture.

 **Set Up Application Layer:** Add another Class Library Project and name it `CleanArch.Application`.